When you visit a new place, you may find yourself asking ‘what would it be like to live here?’

 Everyone is getting sick of me talking about Croatia.

+But, maybe, I will be able to do some extended visits.
 I can practice remotely for that amount of time and not have to pull up my roots here in Seattle.

 The only way I am able to do this is by having practiced the same guidance I give to each of my clients: Prioritize and fund what’s important to you.
 Repeat until the goal is realized.